havipr/havipr/README.md

 - I am a data analytics with a passion for using data to drive business oportunities.
 - I have worked in Latin America, Oceania and Asia.
-- I post about my foreign experiences on my <a href="https://Javierreina.com">blog</a>
+- I post about my foreign experiences on my <a href="https://Javierreina.com">blog</a>.
 - When I'm not analyzing data, I enjoy playing sports or exploring Tokyo.

-Try again

 </td><td valign="top" width="25%">